 - FSU Residency: Student's final 30 hours must be completed in residence at FSU. - Summer Residency: Students who have entered a university in the State of Florida with fewer than 60 hours of credit are required to earn at least nine hours by attendance in one or more summer terms at one of the State University System institutions.
 If completing the summer residency hours will be a hardship, you may request a waiver of this requirement by submitting a petition to your graduating Dean's Office prior to applying for graduation.
 Please see your Academic Dean's Office with questions. - Upper-Division Courses: Students must earn a minimum of 45 hours of 3000/4000 level coursework.
 Of these 45 hours, at least 30 must be earned at FSU.
 Only 15 hours of 3000/4000 level coursework from another institution may be used toward this requirement. - Total Hours: Students must complete the minimum number of hours required for the degree.
 A typical undergraduate degree program requires 120 unduplicated hours although a few programs require more.
-To find the number of hours required for your degree, visit Majors and Maps http://academicguide.fsu.edu/
+To find the number of hours required for your degree, visit Majors and Maps at academic- guide.fsu.edu/

-Students entering FSU after having earned a Bachelor's degree or higher only have to satisfy the college and major requirements to earn their degree from FSU.
+Students entering FSU after having earned a Bachelor's degree or higher only have to satisfy the following requirements for an additional degree: